soapbox-pub/rebased/docs/API/chats.md

 ### Streaming

 There is an additional `user:pleroma_chat` stream.
 Incoming chat messages will make the current chat be sent to this `user` stream.
 The `event` of an incoming chat message is `pleroma:chat_update`.
 The payload is the updated chat with the incoming chat message in the `last_message` field.

+### Web Push

+If you want to receive push messages for this type, you'll need to add the `pleroma:chat_mention` type to your alerts in the push subscription.